Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Concepts and Tools

 A detecting region then consists of a set of locations in the circuit, along with a Pauli type at each location.
 A detection event will be caused by any inserted error that anti-commutes with the type of the detecting region at its location.
 We say that the detecting region is \emph{sensitive} to such an error.

 Detectors and detecting regions underlie the fault-tolerance of repetitively measuring code stabilizers.
-Consecutive measurements of the same stabilizer will agree under noiseless execution, and so consecutive measurements of the same code stabilizer form detectors in the bulk of the circuit.
+Consecutive measurements of the same stabilizer will agree under noiseless execution, and so pairs of consecutive measurements of the same code stabilizer form a detector in the bulk of the circuit.

 Detecting regions are easier to visualise in 1-dimensional classical codes such as repetition codes. \fig[d]{simple_det_regions} and \fig[e]{simple_det_regions} show the detecting regions for bit- and phase-flip repetition codes respectively, defined by neighbouring ZZ and XX code stabilizers respectively.
 The detecting regions in the bulk of these codes consist of a small, closed and local part of the circuit, visually indicating how much of the circuit each detector is responsible for.